 E3 Durham is hosting a series of workshops aimed at supporting founders and entrepreneurs in Durham to equitably start, grow, and scale their business.

 Join us at Pull-Up at Provident on the first Wednesday of each month.
-Then, check out our virtual workshops on the third Wednesday of every month.
 These sessions are free and open to everyone.
 Check the events calendar for more details!

 Community Navigator Pilot Program